manasvi-turing/coding-standards-mcp/README.md

 - ✅ Centralized standards - update once, apply everywhere
 - ✅ Works with Python, Java, Node.js, React, and more

+📖 **[Read the blog post: From AI Coding Chaos to Team Standards](wiki/Blog.md)** - Learn about the challenges with file-based standards and why MCP might be the ideal solution for teams (as of now, landscape changing very fast).

 ---

 ## 🚀 How to Use